JohnBaracuda/com.baracuda.runtime-monitoring/README.md

 ### Custom UI Implementation

-You can create a custom UI implimented...
+(WIP) You can create a custom UI implimentation...

++ Create a new class and inherit from ```MonitoringDisplayController```
++ Add the script to a new GameObject and create a prefab of it.
++ Make sure to delete the GameObject from your scene.
++ Select the monitoring settings and serialize the prefab at General/Monitoring Display Controller.

 &nbsp;
 ## Assemblies and Modules